-Program Name Brief Program Description Amount (\$) Cash, In- Kind, or Both1 1-time or Ongoing2 Who is Served3 Program Initiator4 Partners Cristo Rey High School Partnership Through this relationship, a four-student team fills one work-study full-time position on a rotational basis that equals a 40-hour workweek during a ten (10) month period.
-Students provide services for the organization while gaining valuable work skills and exposure to working in a business environment. \$36,300 70% cash/ 30% in-kind ongoing since 2004 Students of the Cristo Rey High School, Dorchester BMC Human Resources Cristo Rey High School YMCA Training, Inc. YMCA Training, Inc. provides adults with job skills training to help them obtain living-wage employment.
-BMC partners with YMCA Training, Inc. by providing customer service training, offering internship opportunities, and having a BMC representative serve on the Partners Council.
-In the past 20 years, BMC has hired approximately 110 Training, Inc. graduates with an almost 80% 6 month retention rate.
-94 Training, Inc. trainees have interned at BMC. \$12,000 62% cash/ 38% in-kind ongoing since 1999 Boston residents (82% of participants are people of color), YMCA Training, Inc. staff, and students YMCA Training, Inc. YMCA Training, Inc.
+INSTITUTION NAME: Boston Medical Center FINANCIAL YEAR: 2018 Program Name Brief Program Description Amount (\$) Cash, In- Kind, or Both 1-time or Ongoing Who is Served Program Initiator Partners Cristo Rey High School Partnership Through this partnership, a four-student team fills one work-study full-time position on a rotational basis that equals a 40-hour workweek during a ten-month period.
+Students provide services for the organization while gaining valuable work skills and exposure to working in a business environment. \$36,300 70% cash/ 30% in-kind ongoing since 2004 students of the Cristo Rey High School, Dorchester BMC Human Resources Cristo Rey High School YMCA Training, Inc. YMCA Training, Inc. provides adults with job skills training to help them obtain living-wage employment.
+In partnership with the YMCA, BMC provides customer service training, offers internship opportunities, and a BMC representative serves on the Partners Council.
+In the past 20 years, BMC has hired approximately 110 Training, Inc. graduates with an almost 80% six-month retention rate. \$12,000 62% cash/ 38% in-kind ongoing since 1999 Boston residents (82% of participants are people of color), YMCA Training, Inc. staff, and students YMCA Training, Inc. YMCA Training, Inc.

-Program Name Brief Program Description Amount (\$) Cash, In- Kind, or Both1 1-time or Ongoing2 Who is Served3 Program Initiator4 Partners Boston Area Health Education Center (BAHEC) BAHEC, a Boston Public Health Commission program, aims to diversify the pool of health professionals in Boston by encouraging youth to pursue careers in health and public health.
-BAHEC develops, implements, and evaluates in-school and after-school enrichment programs and events for middle and high school aged youth from Boston.
+INSTITUTION NAME: Boston Medical Center FINANCIAL YEAR: 2018 Program Name Brief Program Description Amount (\$) Cash, In- Kind, or Both 1-time or Ongoing Who is Served Program Initiator Partners Boston Area Health Education Center (BAHEC) BAHEC, a Boston Public Health Commission program, aims to diversify the pool of health professionals in Boston by encouraging youth to pursue careers in health and public health.
+BAHEC develops, implements, and evaluates in- and after-school enrichment programs and events for middle and high school aged youth from Boston.
 The BAHEC's Youth to Health Careers (Y2HC) initiative works to increase youth knowledge, awareness, and pursuit of health careers through academic enrichment, job shadowing, leadership training, and college preparation.
 Central to the Y2HC initiative is a six-week Summer Enrichment Program, during which participating students take courses in math, science, public health, and personal wellness topics such as nutrition and healthy relationships.
 Students also participate in an internship in a medical or public health setting.
-BMC hosted 5 interns who were placed in five different departments such as Nursing, Dentistry, Dermatology, and the Ob-Gyn, Surgical and Renal Clinics \$8,500 in-kind ongoing since 2013 Middle and high school youth from Boston Public Schools.
-47% White Non Hispanic, 28% African American, 15% Hispanic; and 4\$ Asian, Native American and Multi-Racial.
+BMC has hosted interns who were placed in multiple departments across campus. \$5,000 in-kind ongoing since 2013 middle and high school youth from Boston Public Schools.
+47% White Non Hispanic, 28% African American, 15% Hispanic; and 4\$ Asian, Native American and Multi- Racial.
 As BCCS has developed a strong reputation across the city, they have been able to attract students from diverse backgrounds and from neighborhoods beyond South Boston, its original location.
 BAHEC, Boston Public Health Commission Boston Public Health Commission